 Link to download and pair the SMS operator automatically to EntraPass go Install for Apple® and Android® devices.

-The SMS welcome message shall allow to be customized with different email header and footers.
+If required, the operator can customize the SMS welcome message with different e-mail headers and footers.

 The SMS shall allow to configure for each operator their Web/mobile rights: